mm-gh-01/azure-arc-dashboard/README.md

 The dashboard consists of a single PowerBI template file (ArcDashboard.pbit) and an auxiliary metadata enrichment Excel file (ProductLifecycle.xlsx).
 The data is retrieved using the built-in PowerBI Azure Resource Graph connector and three KQL queries.

-## Features

-- Real-time monitoring of cloud resources
-- Customizable alerts and notifications
-- Detailed analytics and reporting
-- Integration with various cloud providers

 ## Sample screens

 ### Operating system and SQL Server estate